Skip to content

 Balance 526

-The Balance 526 is a great looking boat, a catamaran that has been sculpted by the wind.
+The Balance 526 is a great looking boat, a catamaran that seems to have been sculpted by the wind.
 This South African blue water boat packs in some serious performance while keeping the comfort levels up, and she has some interesting innovations like the Versa Helm- a dual position helm station for all weathers.

 Daggerboards or Fixed Keels